Australia client case studies

 With the company name and corporate structure agreed, Healy Consultants proceeded to reserve the name with the Australian Securities and Investment Commission (ASIC).
 Next, Healy Consultants proceeded to incorporate the company by submitting all the requisite documents to ASIC.
 After receiving the Certificate of Incorporation, Healy Consultants scanned the same and emailed it to the Client.

-With the company registered, Healy Consultants proceeded to open the corporate bank account with Westpac Bank, Australia.
+With the company registered, Healy Consultants proceeded to open the corporate bank account with a respected bank in Australia.
 First, Healy Consultants skillfully negotiated a travel exemption for our Client, because of which our Clients were not required to travel to Australia.
-Instead, our Clients simply traveled to the Westpac branch in their home city of Mumbai to sign the corporate bank account opening forms.
+Instead, our Clients simply traveled to the bank’s branch in their home city of Mumbai to sign the corporate bank account opening forms.
 The entire corporate bank account opening process was completed within 6 weeks.

 Thereafter, Healy Consultants applied for internet banking services, after which the bank tokens were independently couriered to the Clients in India.